StephanePeyregne/StephanePeyregne.github.io/_pages/about.md

 ---
 layout: about
-title: "Welcome to the Peyrégne Lab!"
+title: about
 permalink: /
+hero_title: "Welcome to the Peyrégne Lab!"
 subtitle: '<a href="#">Institut Jacques Monod</a>. email: stephanepeyregne (at) gmail.com.'

 profile: